youssefs20/ChessGame/README.md

 - **Move Highlighting**: Highlights the possible movement range of each piece.
 - **Pawn Promotion**: Pawns can be promoted upon reaching the opponent's back rank.
 - **Legal Move Restrictions**: Prevents illegal moves and ensures adherence to chess rules.
+- **Chess960**: Supports Chess960, a variant of chess where the back-rank pieces are shuffled randomly, creating a unique game setup.

 ## Upcoming Features
 - **Castling**: Implement king-side and queen-side castling mechanics.
 - **Stalemate**: Detect and handle stalemate situations.
 - **En Passant**: Add support for the en passant rule.
 - **Additional Improvements**: Further refinements and enhancements to gameplay.

+## Quality & Testing
+- **Unit Testing**: Includes unit tests to ensure the correctness of game mechanics and features.
+Tests cover critical parts of the code to help maintain stability and detect issues early.

 ## Installation & Usage
 1. Clone the repository.